 ATHLEAN-X™

-ATHLEAN-X™, at 13.4 million subscribers, is the most-subscribed fitness YouTube channel on this list, run by Jeff Cavaliere, a physical therapist and strength coach who takes a scientific approach to teach you how to build muscle and strength while keeping your joints healthy and improving your athletic performance.
+ATHLEAN-X™, at 14.2 million subscribers, is the most-subscribed fitness YouTube channel on this list, run by Jeff Cavaliere, a physical therapist and strength coach who takes a scientific approach to teach you how to build muscle and strength while keeping your joints healthy and improving your athletic performance.
 Jeff takes the same approach when he trains his professional athletes and celebrity clients.
 If you don’t know how to approach certain parts of your training or get certain results, or even worse, if you’re suffering from back or knee pain, I recommend this channel.
 It will help you fix all sorts of problems that the modern person has to deal with due to sitting in a chair for too long or exercising with improper form.
 Some of the most popular videos on this channel include: “How to Fix Anterior Pelvic Tilt”, “How to Fix Your Posture in 4 Moves!
 (PERMANENTLY)”, “Top 5 Worst Exercises”, and “How to Fix Low Back Pain (INSTANTLY)”:

 MoveU

 MoveU is a movement program created by chiropractor Dr. Michael Wasilisin out of frustration over the healthcare system being inefficient in diagnosing and treating injuries and functional body issues.
 He started teaching fun and simple exercises for free in online videos, and when those went viral, he knew he had to bring this simplified movement to the masses, so he created an online program called “The Total Body Program”, which then evolved into more specific courses for different regions on the body.
 You can check out their paid body mechanics programs on their website, but if you want some free classes, you can check out their YouTube or Instagram videos.
-On YouTube, they only have 149K subscribers so far, but their moveu Instagram account has 1.4 million followers.
+On YouTube, they have 846K subscribers so far, but their moveu Instagram account has 1.8 million followers.
 What sets them apart from other fitness instructors on this list is that their videos are super fun.
 They have a professional draw anatomic details (muscles, bones, ligaments) on male and female bodies, which helps Michael better pinpoint in a very visual manner problematic areas and proper/improper form in short humorous snippets with sound effects and other comedic effects.
 On YouTube, they post a lot of shorts or short videos, because their content is most suitable for short-form videos, like this one:

 Now go, it’s time to fix yo’ shit!
 I didn’t say that, it’s their slogan 🙂